makerdao-dux/govpollingdb-postgres/README.md

 pg_dump -U user database > gpdb.sql
 ```

-3. Copy the SQL file to this directory
+3. Type `exit` to exit the container.
+Now copy the SQL file to this directory

 ```
 docker cp <YOUR_CONTAINER_ID>:/gpdb.sql .